 There are more interesting ways to get your shopping done than going to a supermarket or a mall.
-In this list I’m going to introduce some of the markets of Málaga to you, both food markets and markets for everything else.
+We created a list with the best Markets in Malaga.

 Since these places are bound to be crowded, be aware of pickpockets however!